 The same is in our case.
 Since all the Torah’s ways are “pleasant” and “peaceful,” and the infrastructure of the entire Torah consists of love and against war, we have to conclude that these isolated episodes, in context, must have a deeper meaning.

 Indeed, the mere fact that the Torah has to specify the need to go to war against the Canaanites, Amalek and Midian, tells us that this was not the norm, and it had to be spelled out.

 Furthermore, history is the greatest witness of all.
-The Torah and the Jewish people brought civilization to this world, as testified by numbers of scholars and political leaders (see Are Jews Treated Differently? and Israel and the Non-Jews).
+The Torah and the Jewish people brought civilization to this world, as testified by numbers of scholars and political leaders.
 The moral principles of the Ten Commandments remain the first and greatest statement of virtue and ethics.
 Thomas Cahill in The Gifts of the Jews and Michael Novak in On Two Wings powerfully explain how the Torah gave us a new vision of men and women with unique destinies; a vision that life has purpose and progresses forward toward a destination.
 Everything in creation is suffused with reason.
 This vision, as they write, would thousands of years later inspire the Declaration of Independence and our hopeful belief in progress and the sense that tomorrow can be better than today.